 Traditional Irish Soda Bread Recipe

-- 4 cups All Purpose Flour plus extra for currants
+- 4 cups all purpose flour plus extra to dust currants

-- 4 tbsp butter cut into small cubes
+- 4 tablespoons butter cut into small cubes

 - 1 large egg beaten